fredy20501/AttendanceTracker/README.md

 ----

 # To start the server:
-- ssh onto google cloud
+- ssh onto the google cloud server
-- go to the folder containing the repository
+- Go to the folder containing the repository
-- run
-export PORT=3000
+- Run `export PORT=3000`.
+In your linux terminal, this sets up the port for the project to use (as an environment variable).

+## Temporaty hosting
 ```
-In your linux terminal, this sets up the port for the project to use.
-- for a temporary hosting use
 npm run serve
 ```

-- for a persistent hosting use nohup npm run serve
+## Persistent hosting
+- Run `npm run build` to build the frontend into a set of static files (the result is in the `dist` folder)
+- Start the server:
 ```
-This tells ubuntu not to kill the process when we log out.
-- Then to kill the process: run
-ps ux
+npm run production
 ```
+- Then to kill the process run `ps ux`
-Look for the 2 processes labelled 'node home/.../vue-cli-...' and 'node home/.../nodemon server/index.js', get their IDs.
+- Look for the 2 processes labelled `node home/.../vue-cli-...` and `node home/.../nodemon server/index.js`, get their IDs
-- Run '$Kill -9 ID' for both of them
+- Run `$Kill -9 ID` for both of them

 # NPM Commands